jamessanford/kegs/README.md

 Port of Kent Dickey's KEGS Apple IIgs Emulator to Android.

 Work in progress!
-Currently optimized for tablet.
-Screen may be cropped on phones.
+Screen may be cropped in portrait mode on phones.

-Config file and disk images in /mnt/sdcard/KEGS/
-To attach disk images, use the F4 button to enter KEGS configuration.
+Flip it over to landscape orientation.

+Look on your sdcard in /Android/data/com.froop.app.kegs/files/ There's a 'default' config there that gets copied to 'config.kegs' on startup.

 The touch screen acts as a big trackpad for the mouse.

-To click and drag, for example to pull down GS/OS menus, you need to Long Press first.
+To click and drag, either Long Press then drag or use one finger for movement and one finger for the mouse button.

-What's not ready yet:
-- Screen scaling to fit your device.
-- Native UI configuration options.

 Source code:
   https://github.com/jamessanford/kegs/